Me and Mathematics

 Mathematics is not something I chose to become interested in or get attached to.
 Mathematics just happened in my life and I was introduced to a new world where I started enjoying exploring.

-With time I started exploring the different fields of Mathematics and other disciplines like Physics.
-By the time I reached the ending of my high-school, I’ve found out that my future is going to be very close to Applied Mathematics in engineering as it seemed to be full of what excited me.
+With time I started exploring the different fields of mathematics and other disciplines like physics.
+By the time I reached the ending of my high-school years, I found out that my future was going to be very close to applied mathematics in engineering as it seems to be full of what excited me.

-After a bit of internet exploration and advices from engineers I’ve known through family and friends, engineering seemed to be the obvious career choice.
-One of the most important reason for my choice was that engineering was the one of the most creative application of science and mathematics.
+After a bit of internet exploration and advice from engineers I’ve known through family and friends, engineering seemed to be the obvious career choice.
+One of the most important reasons for my choice was that engineering was the one of the most creative applications of science and mathematics.

 The idea that applying mathematics to model and analyse systems and come to conclusions sounded just the thing for me and it has been so far, for two years, a very interesting journey.
-From my high school teachers to my lecturers at university who have taught me Mathematics are the ones who should be given the credit for introducing me to a whole new exciting world of mathematics.
-And equally,my parents who decided to support my deductions without any hesitation.
+My high-school teachers and my lecturers at university who have taught me mathematics are the ones who should be given the credit for introducing me to a whole new exciting world of mathematics.
+And equally, my parents who decided to support my deductions without any hesitation.

-Mathematics is full of powerful concepts and engineering is full of creativity and without a doubt, choosing engineering to explore and apply mathematics has been one of the, if not the best decisions I’ve made in my life so far.
+Mathematics is full of powerful concepts and engineering is full of creativity and without a doubt, choosing engineering to explore and apply mathematics has been one of the best decisions, if not the best, that I’ve made in my life so far.